reevoo/reevoo.github.io/_posts/2014-07-30-git-bisect-for-great-good.markdown

   +--------------------------+----------+
 ~~~

-There was a big drop in performance in the 0.29.0 release:
+However, there was a big drop in performance in the 0.29.0 release:

 ~~~ bash
 $ git checkout v0.29.0